HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-02/index.md

 d.
 The roles in the OPS system follow the principles of least privilege and separation of duties as described in [AC-05](../ac-5/index.md) and [AC-06](../ac-6/index.md).
 Users within each role inherit the responsibilities, duties, and permissions of that role.
 Outside of the OPS system, groups/roles/access for Developers are enforced through the access management features of GitHub and Cloud.gov

 e.
 All users who require access to the OPS application must create a Login.gov account.
 In order to be able to submit/view reports within the OPS application, users must submit a request.
 The System Admin reviews and approves the request.
 Once the request is approved, the user will be able to perform their assigned duties.
-Additionally, the System Admin approves requests for accounts to GitHub and Cloud.gov as well.
+Additionally, the System Admin approves requests for accounts to GitHub and Cloud.gov as well.[For test]

 f.
 The System Admin is the only role that has the ability to approve new users, update profile information, inactivate and reactivate users.